By-Election Scenarios and Permutations - Guido Fawkes

 Labour win, Tories second, UKIP third

 If the Tories come ahead of UKIP then the Faragists will actively move against a humiliated Nuttall.
 Hillsborough, rightly or wrongly, will have damaged him beyond repair.
-UKIP could have their sixth change of leader in a year.
+UKIP could have their sixth change of leader in under two years.

 UKIP win